 The details about the destruction make excellent sense if volcanic activity was involved.
 Volcanic ash and fumes can result in thick, tangible, moist mists which can kill people, shut out light for days, and prevent the lighting of fires.
 (Those who experienced the Mount St. Helens eruption in the United States know about some of this.)
+Volcanic ash interacting with air can lead to huge electric charge build-ups and dramatic lightning discharges.
 Strong volcanic activity can also be accompanied by seismic activity and shifting of earth by either lava flows, ash deposits, mudslides or landslides, and the raising and lowering of portions of the land and by changes in the water levels of nearby lakes.
 Joseph Smith never experienced a volcano, but the Book of Mormon description is remarkably consistent with modern knowledge of volcanic activity.

 Given that the Book of Mormon appears to be describing volcanic activity around 33 A.D. or so, we have an important and readily verified physical detail of great value in assessing the merits of any proposed geography for the Book of Mormon: the Book of Mormon--if it is true history--took place in a region where major volcanic activity occurred around 33 A.D.
 Is there any place on this continent where something like the destruction mentioned in the Book of Mormon could have occurred?
 The answer is YES.